The Pioneer Linens Story

 Keeping Quality a Family Tradition

 Originally an educator, Penny Murphy founded the first area kindergarten in Wellington, Florida.
-She became Vice President of Pioneer Linens in 1995, gradually taking over day-to-day operations as the business passed to the third generation.
-Pioneer Linens’ storefront stands as an anchor of the continuing Clematis Street redevelopment, though Penny has taken the company virtual as well.
+She became Vice President of Pioneer Linens in 1995 - 2007, gradually taking over day-to-day operations as the business passed to the third generation.
+Penny took the company virtual as well in 1998.
 Pioneerlinens.com has become the major online luxury linen specialist, shipping high-end brands around the country.
+Penny transitioned to President of Pioneer Linens, after her father George Greenberg passed, in August of 2007.
+Pioneer Linens’ storefront stands as an anchor in the Downtown District of West Palm Beach on Clematis Street still to this day.

 Designer Linens and more

-The Pioneer Linens family invites you to stop by the store anytime you are in the West Palm Beach area.
-See the latest bedding fashions, find the quality bath product you are looking for, and experience the individual service of knowledgeable personal shoppers who love luxury linens as much as you do.
+The Pioneer Linens family invites you to stop by the 13,000 square foot showroom anytime you are in the West Palm Beach area.
+See and feel the newest bedding fashions, find the designer bathroom product you are looking for, and experience the individual service of knowledgeable personal shoppers who love luxury linens as much as you do.
+Stay up to date with Pioneer Linens by signing up just below in the footer for our emails sent 3 times a week.
+Also, follow us on social media @PioneerLinens.